Bring Forth Fruit unto God

 The apostle’s purpose in his allegory of two marriages is not only to teach us concerning what the Lord Jesus Christ has accomplished for his people (in his sacrificial death that ended the first marriage), but also to teach us what is being accomplished in his people (in the second marriage) by regeneration and sanctification.

 The Christian’s “old man,” his totally depraved nature, was not a keeper of the law of God.
-Indeed, we took the law as a provoking challenge to sin all the more (see Romans 7.1-11)!
-But now you, the born-again Christians who read these words, are freed from the domination of your old nature—“freed from sin” by being now “dead to sin” (Romans 6.2,7).
+Indeed, we took the law as a provoking challenge to sin all the more (see Romans 7:1-11)!
+But now you, the born-again Christians who read these words, are freed from the domination of your old nature—you are “freed from sin” by being now “dead to sin” (Romans 6:2, 7).

 That was the death of your “old man” in the crucifixion of Christ for you.